onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 # Expected output: always madvise [never]
 ```

-If any of the settings is different from the above, they should be changed permanently, which can be achieved for instance by creating a simple **systemd** unit file `/etc/systemd/system/disable-thp.service`:
+If any of the settings is different from the above, they should be changed permanently, which can be achieved for
+instance by creating a simple **systemd** unit file `/etc/systemd/system/disable-thp.service`:

+NOTE: If the output is `cat: /sys/kernel/mm/transparent_hugepage/enabled: No such file or directory` then
+THP feature is not configured in the kernel and no further action is required.

 ```
 [Unit]